strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/plugin/migrate-front-end.md

 :::

-In v3 the component would be specified on the `mainComponent` key, in v4 the component is passed as a dynamic import to the `app.addMenuLink()` function.
+In v3 the component is specified on the `mainComponent` key, in v4 the component is passed as a dynamic import to the `app.addMenuLink()` function.

 ::: details Example of adding a menu link with a custom plugin icon component